bhagyas/react-css-theme-switcher/README.md

 ### CSS Injection Order

-react-css-theme-switcher provides a way to avoid collision with other stylesheets or appended styles by providing where to inject the styles.
+@bhagyas/react-css-theme-switcher provides a way to avoid collision with other stylesheets or appended styles by providing where to inject the styles.
 To achieve this, add an HTML comment like `<!--inject-styles-here-->` somewhere on the head and then provide `'inject-styles-here'` or your custom name in the insertionPoint prop in `ThemeSwitcherProvider`.

 ```html
 <!DOCTYPE html>